JANUARY

 International Day of Democracy (A/RES/62/7)

 The International Day of Democracy is an annual event celebrated on September 15th.
 Its general purpose is to promote the spread of free and democratic elections around the world.
-Each year, the United Nations chooses a different focus or theme for its observance to bring to light issues related to democracy.
+Each year, the United Nations chooses a different focus or theme relevant to issues related to democracy.

 International Day for the Preservation of the Ozone Layer (A/RES/49/114)

-September 16th is the International Day for the Preservation of the Ozone Layer, a time when the United Nations partners with environmental groups around the world to raise awareness about the importance of protecting the ozone layer.
-The event seeks to educate the public and companies about the impact that they can have on the environment.
+September 16th is the International Day for the Preservation of the Ozone Layer.
+On this day, the United Nations partners with environmental groups around the world to raise awareness about the importance of protecting the ozone layer.
+The event seeks to educate the public and companies about the impact that they have on the environment.

 International Day of Peace (A/RES/36/67) (A/RES/55/282)

-September 21st is the International Day of Peace, a time when people around the world are encouraged to put aside their differences and to call upon their leaders and demand that they strive for peace.
+September 21st is the International Day of Peace.
+People around the world are encouraged to put aside their differences and call for peace.
 In recent years, the day has also centered on promoting a greener world and living in peace with the planet.

 International Day for the Total Elimination of Nuclear Weapons (A/RES/68/32)

 World Tourism Day takes place on September 27th of every year.
-The day is meant to celebrate the positive impact that travel has for people and to encourage everyone to explore the world.
-Plus, the United Nations honors the positive impact that the tourism industry has on world economies.
+The day is meant to celebrate the benefits of travel and encourage everyone to explore the world.
+The United Nations also honors the positive impact the tourism industry has on world economies.

-World Rabies Day is held on September 28th of each year to raise awareness about the disease.
-While a different theme is chosen by the United Nations for each annual observance, the purpose of the event is generally to encourage those with animals to have their pets vaccinated to prevent the spread of rabies.
+World Rabies Day is held on September 28th of each year to raise awareness about the disease, which has no effective treatment or cure.
+In humans, it’s nearly 100% fatal once symptoms appear.
+Thankfully, there are vaccines.
+While a different theme is chosen by the United Nations for each annual observance, the general purpose of the event is to encourage people to get their pets vaccinated.

 OCTOBER